-Skip to main content
+Skip to content

 Advising migrants about the private rented sector

-This page is for housing advisors.
-If you are a new arrival please click here to go to sections more relevant for you.
+This page is for housing advisers.
+If you are a new arrival please click here for information more relevant to you.

 This section deals with some of the common issues faced by migrants housed in the private rented sector.
 The section on the law and the private rented sector provides detail on: types of occupation agreements, security of tenure, financial arrangements (e.g. deposits and rents), property conditions including overcrowding, shared houses, and harassment and illegal eviction.